darshangm/darshangm.github.io/_pages/projects.md

 ### Intention Inference in Human-Robot Collaborative Environments
 *Honda Research Institute Internship | 2024*

-Developed methods to probe and understand emobodied AI agents intentions for safer human-robot collaboration in automotive environments.
+(Under review at IROS '25) Developed methods to probe and understand emobodied AI agents intentions for safer human-robot collaboration in automotive environments.
 This project focuses on real-time intention recognition and predictive modeling.

 **Impact:**
 - Improved safety in human-robot collaborative scenarios